sparkney/danceguide/index.md

 ## Action parameters

-This example shows how to send parameters with an action.
-Clicking the button will execute the action itself and print the parameter.
+This example shows how to send parameters with an action to the server.
+Clicking the button will execute the action itself and print the parameter value.

 *ParameterAction.java*